 Warriors tenfold times braver than Yudhishthra laid dead.
 Blood soaked bodies tumbled from here to there.
 Whirls of vengeance, blood, bubbles, saliva vacuumed the earth.
 Karna who donated his golden teeth while dying failed to achieve something higher limiting himself to the status of king, danveer (donor) and a true friend.

-The elderest son of Pandu, Yudhishthira is full of truth, strongly adheres to Dharma, retains a calm mind in every calamity and yet bears some weakness, misconceptions, manipulative tendencies.
+The eldest son of Pandu, Yudhishthira is full of truth, strongly adheres to Dharma, retains a calm mind in every calamity, and yet bears some weakness, misconceptions, manipulative tendencies.
 The three most notable incidents in Yudhishthira’s life - Game of Dice, Conversation with Nahusa (cursed to be a serpent), Yaksha Prashna, Yudhishthira has gifted mankind the answers to moral quests and spiritual, philosophical analysis.

-While in exile, Bhima and Draupadi are impatient and instigate Yudhishthira to seek vengeance, he keep calm and make them understand that the thirteen year exile is a boon to refresh their learning, strengthen their skills, acquire mantras from sages, know other kingdoms, gain knowledge, enhance competencies to brace them up for the war.
+While in exile, Bhima and Draupadi are impatient and instigate Yudhishthira to seek vengeance, he keeps calm and makes them understand that the thirteen-year exile is a boon to refresh their learning, strengthen their skills, acquire mantras from sages, know other kingdoms, gain knowledge, enhance competencies to brace them up for the war.

-Together the five senses work and each sense is important to ensure the proper functioning of body, sending interpretation to the mind and connecting with the soul.
-The human entity is complete with the combination of five senses, healthy body, effective intellectual system, and presence of divine soul that can invoke divine intervention (Krishna) when needed.
+Together the five senses work and each sense is important to ensure the proper functioning of the body, sending interpretation to the mind and connecting with the soul.
+The human entity is complete with the combination of five senses, a healthy body, an effective intellectual system, and the presence of a divine soul that can invoke divine intervention (Krishna) when needed.

-Kauravas represent evilness, desires or materialistic ambitions that obstruct your higher spiritual attainment and inner peace.
-In Kaliyuga, this will be an exemplary to distinguish goodness and greed and the wise will derive true philosophical essence of living life from it.
+Kauravas represent evilness, desires, or materialistic ambitions that obstruct your higher spiritual attainment and inner peace.
+In Kaliyuga, this will be exemplary to distinguish goodness and greed and the wise will derive true philosophical essence of living life from it.

-Who else than Yudhishthira can be a perfect role model to analyse?
-In a larger perspective, the son of Dharma and Kunti is a school where we can learn Dharma, emotional intelligence, perception skills, personality traits, spiritual values.
+Who else than Yudhishthira can be a perfect role model to analyze?
+From a larger perspective, the son of Dharma and Kunti is a school where we can learn Dharma, emotional intelligence, perception skills, personality traits, spiritual values.